-Despite the importance in selecting fair and unbiased jurors to determine the legal disputes of its citizens, New Jersey has treated this process into one of inconvenience and annoyance.
+Despite the importance in selecting fair and unbiased jurors, that is, a winning jury, to determine the legal disputes of its citizens, New Jersey has treated this process into one of inconvenience and annoyance.

 Supreme Court’s “standards for jury selection.”
-The standards are taken from recommendations
+Furthermore, the standards are taken from recommendations

-of the Court’s special committee on preemptory challenges and jury voir dire.
+of the Court’s special committee on peremptory challenges and jury voir dire.

-The Court adopted the special committee’s five new standards regarding voir dire.
+So, the Court adopted the special committee’s five new standards regarding voir dire, i.e., for the selection of a winning jury.
 These are:

 2. Requiring new standard voir dire questions.

 3. Encouraging supplemental questions.

 4. Permitting increased attorney participation in voir dire.

 5. Encouraging judges to more liberally grant challenges for cause.